Travel Insurance often comes in two forms; short-term and long-term for individuals and family members.

-International Travel Medical insurance plans for long and shot-term global travel – Designed for; employees, contractors, individuals, families and employer groups.
-For anyone working, studying and living anywhere worldwide, inbound to the U.S. and abroad.
+International Health insurance plans for; global families, international students, employees, contractors, individuals and employer groups.
+Designed for anyone working, studying and living anywhere worldwide, including coverage in the U.S.

-- Individual – Individuals & Family – Long & Short-Term plans.
+- Individual & Family – Long & Short-Term plans.

-- Group – 2 or more global employees, independent contractors, Third Country Nationals.
+- Group – 2 or more global employees, independent contractors, Third Country Nationals etc.

-- Internatioal Student – Inbound to U.S. or Outbound, high school, Jr, college, state college and university.
+- International Student – Inbound to U.S. or Outbound, high school, Jr, college, state college and university.